Matherunner/tastools/doc/health.rst

 the desired item.
 To perform the trick we fire the shotgun so that both crates are simultaneously broken.
 First of all, ``FireBulletsPlayer`` will be called.
-The ``ClearMultiDamage`` at the beginning of the function ensures that any previous multidamage leftover will not interfere with our current situatino.
+The ``ClearMultiDamage`` at the beginning of the function ensures that any previous multidamage leftover will not interfere with our current situation.
 Suppose the first few pellets strike the explosive crate.
 For each of these pellets, ``TraceAttack`` is being called on the explosive crate.
 This in turns call ``AddMultiDamage`` which accumulates the damage dealt to the explosive